Hilbert curve: Applications and mapping algorithms

-In an algorithm called Riemersma dithering, grayscale photograph can be converted to a dithered black-and-white image using thresholding, with the leftover amount from each pixel added to the next pixel along the Hilbert curve.
+In an algorithm called Riemersma dithering, grayscale photographs can be converted to a dithered black-and-white image using thresholding, with the leftover amount from each pixel added to the next pixel along the Hilbert curve.
 Code to do this would map from 1D to 2D, and the Hilbert curve is sometimes used because it does not create the distracting patterns that would be visible to the eye if the order were simply left to right across each row of pixels.
 Hilbert curves in higher dimensions are an instance of a generalization of Gray codes, and are sometimes used for similar purposes, for similar reasons.
 For multidimensional databases, Hilbert order has been proposed to be used instead of Z order because it has better locality-preserving behavior.
 For example, Hilbert curves have been used to compress and accelerate R-tree indexes (see Hilbert R-tree).
 They have also been used to help compress data warehouses.